Is Izumigatake snowsure?

 | April | 1 cm | 0.5 days |

-The average snowfall forecast during week 3 of April for Izumigatake is 1 cm.
-There are typically 0.3 snowy days during this week.Izumigatake typical weather and snow conditions during the third week of April at the middle elevation of the ski area at 725m, based on historical averages over the last 12 years: At this time of year the normal freezing level (2110m) is well above the middle elevation of Izumigatake.
-A day with snowfall occurs on average every other year during the third week of April but in a typical year there are also a couple of rainy days during this week of April.
-In the years when snow falls at this time of year, forecast model average snowfall for the week is 2cm.
-Temperatures averaging above freezing both night and day in Izumigatake during week three of April with average maximum temperature 8.5°C and minimum temperature 6.8°C at the middle elevation.
-Expect the sun to shine on three out of seven days.
-Sometimes windy.
-Light winds (average 27km/h) most of the time are unlikely to affect ski lifts but the historical norm is for the mean wind to reach 30km/h two or three days per week.
-Based on our hindcast archive, we do not expect any powder days or any bluebird days at the middle elevation of the ski area of Izumigatake at this time of year.
+The average snowfall forecast during week 1 of May for Izumigatake is 0 cm.
+There are typically 0.0 snowy days during this week.Izumigatake expected weather and snow conditions during the first week of May at the middle elevation of the ski area at 725m, based on historical averages over the last 11 years: At this time of year the usual freezing level (2724m) is far above the mid altitude of Izumigatake. is very unlikely in Izumigatake at the start of May but in an average year there are two or three days during this week each year that are wet.
+Usual temperatures are well above freezing both day and night at the mid altitude in Izumigatake during week one of May with the average afternoon temperature 12.3°C and the minimum temperature 10.6°C. Expect the sun to shine on three out of seven days.
+Mainly light winds (average 23km/h) but the historical norm is for the mean wind to reach 30km/h one or two days per week.

 Snow History: Compare Resorts